Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 Remember, it doesn’t always have to be a picture of their full face.
 A dog’s character is more than just its face.

 Try a few different angles.
-You can do paw shots, profiles or if their tail or markings are unique, take a shot of them.
+You can do paw shots and profiles, or if their tail or markings are unique, take a shot of them.
 Details are out of the ordinary and will make your photo unique.

 As a rule, asymmetrical photos are more interesting than those with the subject right smack dab in the middle.